After being a virtual assistant for several years now, I’ve had the “opportunity” to test out quite a few different business tools over the years.

 Tailwind is the ultimate tool for Pinterest scheduling.
 If you have a client that wants to up their Pinterest game or stop wasting time pinning on Pinterest, Tailwind can help.

-Tailwind is a simple tool that allows you to schedule and post pins during optimal times on Pinterest to increase engagement, get more eyes on your pins, and even take away the need to constantly pin in order to stay in Pinterest’s algorithm.
+Tailwind allows you to schedule and post pins during optimal times on Pinterest to increase engagement, get more eyes on your pins, and even take away the need to constantly pin in order to stay in Pinterest’s algorithm.

 It takes the guesswork out of figuring out what works and what doesn’t on Pinterest.